CarloLazzari/shopping-cart-web-application/README.md

 **5.** The site administrator can change the status of each order and can view all the orders placed by each speficic user/all users.
 **6.** The site administrator can block/unblock other users, making them unable to login.

-This project was done using IntelliJ Idea 2019, MySQLWorkBench and GLassFish 5.1.
+This project was done using IntelliJ Idea 2019, MySQLWorkBench and GlassFish 5.1.